The XFORWARD command targets the following problem:

 In SMTP server EHLO replies, the keyword associated with this extension is XFORWARD.
 The keyword is followed by the names of the attributes that the XFORWARD implementation supports.

-The client may send the XFORWARD request at any time except in the middle of a mail delivery transaction (i.e. between MAIL and RSET or DOT).
+The client may send the XFORWARD request at any time except in the middle of a mail delivery transaction (i.e. between MAIL and DOT).
 The command may be pipelined when the server supports ESMTP command pipelining.

 The syntax of XFORWARD requests is described below.
 Upper case and quoted strings specify terminals, lowercase strings specify meta terminals, and SP is whitespace.
 Although command and attribute names are shown in upper case, they are in fact case insensitive.